digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/generic.rst

 Frequently Asked Questions
 **************************

-When is a Generic Instrument preferred over a strongly typed one?
+When is a Generic Instrument preferred over a bond or swap?
 =================================================================

 The previously described strongly typed instruments (e.g. :doc:`Bonds <bond>` and